Monday, December 29, 2025

 If you prefer your indexes close at hand (and I certainly do), know that this one is located at the tail end of the playbook.
 It encompasses both the series rules as well as the exclusive rules, for your perusing pleasure.

 New to the systemor, like me, rusty as all get out?
 The extended Examples of Play book has you covered with 20 pages of profusely illustrated, detailed examples.
-You'll learn about assaults, melees, the dreaded triple-cost reverse move (painful when you must do it), and the cute artillery barrage, among plenty of other delightful happenings.
+You'll learn about assaults, melees, the dreaded triple-cost reverse move (painful when you must do it), and the artillery barrage, among plenty of other delightful happenings.

 Mostly, you'll refer to the player aids: they contain most of what you'll need to get to the end of a scenario, win or lose.